natehill22/JAVASCRIPT-PROJECTS/README.md

 This page is the culmination of all the HTML, CSS, and JavaScript learning I've done so far.
 It is an active portfolio webpage for me as a developer.
 I've updated it with JavaScript to include a slideshow, navigation buttons and image-representative dots (also to help with slideshow navigation), and a PopUp contact form.
 Much work was also done to make it mobile friendly.

 ## TicTacToe
 In this project, I made a working TicTacToe game using a combination of HTML, CSS, and JavaScript.
 Functions, conditional statements, loops, audio, and the HTML canvas were all used to complete this game.
+The computer chooses which tile to select randomly, so it's not the most intelligent opponent but it's still fun.

 ## Calculator
 In this lesson, I learned how to use JavaScript with HTML and CSS to make a calculator.
 I used many functions, event listeners, conditional statements and variables to create the many functionalities expected of a calculator (clearing, decimals, adding, subtract, multiplication, division, recognizing button clicks, keeping track of values, updating the display, etc..